najeira/flutter-store-builder/README.md

 `StoredSubject` provides stream and sink for data that keeps updating.

-`StoredSubject`s of the same type and id in the `Store` have the same stream and sink.
+`StoredSubject`s of the same type and ID in the `Store` have the same stream and sink.
 It allows to refer the same data from all over the app.

 You can get a `StoredSubject` from `Store` by `Store#use` method.

-After using `StoredSubject`, you must call `StoredSubject#release` to tell `Store` of the end of use.
+After using `StoredSubject`, you must call `StoredSubject#release` to tell the `Store` of the end of use.

 `SubjectBuilder` and `SubjectProvider` call `StoredSubject#release` properly internally, depending on the lifetime of the widget.